HEVT: EcoCAR

 EcoCAR: The NeXt Challenge competition was completed in Spring of 2011.
 The following is cut from the EcoCAR website:

 "EcoCAR seeks to advance the level of vehicle technology capable of reducing petroleum consumption and greenhouse gas (GHG) emissions while demonstrating the real-world performance of a range of technology options."

 This is the main goal of the EcoCAR competition.
-General Motors donatated a crossover SUV to the team to use as a base vehicle.
+General Motors donated a crossover SUV to the team to use as a base vehicle.

 HEVT is using a 4-cylinder, 2.4L E85-capable engine from a Chevrolet HHR to power a 4-speed automatic transmission from a Saturn Vue Green Line.
 This engine powers the front axle and acts as a range extender for the extended-range electric vehicle.
 The "VT-REX" vehicle has about a 45-mile all-electric range using a custom A123 Systems battery to power a Siemens electric traction drive capable of about 80 kW of power.
 Since HEVT will have a large electric range with engine off operation, the air conditioning compressor will work off of high voltage and a DC-DC converter will create about 13.8 V from the high voltage bus to power the 12V accessory loads.

 In 2009, HEVT placed 6th overall in the design year of competition.
 The Year 1 EcoCAR competition focused on hardware-in-the-loop simulation modeling of the design, and creating predictions of performance and fuel economy.
 The team placed first in the overall competition.